 The service is, however, limited to only showing data for the last seven days.
 It’s unclear whether older data is retained and will be available later, or if it’s deleted in the spirit of data-minification.
 I’m all for auto-deleting old data, but doing so after seven days seems way too aggressive.
 There’s no paid tier to upgrade to that’ll increase the logging time.
 I’m not aware of any other web analytics platforms that stores historical data for less than sixty days (to compare the current to the past month’s traffic).
 Cloudflare hasn’t mentioned this limitation anywhere in its limited promotional material or documentation for its analytics service.

-Cloudflare seems to have engineered its new service to comply with the General Data Protection Regulation (EU GDPR)’s “privacy by design” principle.
+Cloudflare seems to have engineered its new service to comply with the General Data Protection Regulation (GDPR)’s “privacy by design” principle.
 Cloudflare claims its new service doesn’t use any persistent identifiers client-side (like cookies or

 localStorage) or immutable identifiers (like device fingerprinting or IP addresses).